 The Ontario Turtle Conservation Centre is a registered charity operating a hospital for Ontario’s native turtle species.
-Seven of the eight species of Ontario’s turtles are now listed as species at risk.
+This hospital is one of the few wildlife hospitals Accredited by the College of Veterinarians of Ontario (CVO).
+This accreditation process ensures that the hospital meets the strict standards of the CVO.
+Accreditation requires that a licenced veterinarian runs the hospital, and that it is operated with the same standards as a veterinary hospital that admits owned animals.
+Seven of the eight species of Ontario’s turtles are now listed as species at risk provincially, and eight of eight federally.
 Injuries to turtles from automobiles, boats, fish hooks, dogs, and humans, are second only to habitat destruction, as a cause for many of the species’ decline.

 While other species of wildlife are also injured and killed on our roads, most animals have young from the previous year ready to mate and replenish the population.
 Unfortunately, this is not the case for turtles.
 Less than 1% of turtle eggs and hatchlings will survive to adulthood.
-This, combined with the fact that turtles can take anywhere from 8 to 25 years to reach maturity, means that it can take 200 eggs and up to 25 years to replace one nesting female killed on the roadside.
+This, combined with the fact that turtles can take anywhere from 8 to 25 years to reach maturity, means that populations cannot tolerate any additional losses.
 Every turtle saved is beneficial to the population.
+In fact, one study showed that for snapping turtles, it will take about 59 years to be able to replace themselves in the population.
+It takes THAT long, to ensure that just one will grow up to be able to replace these long-lived species.
+How long do they live?
+Nobody knows exactly, but it is not unreasonable for a snapping turtle to live 100 years or even more, and we are getting more and more information about other species, that show that they too have very, very long lives.

 OTCC is the only wildlife rehabilitation centre dedicated solely to providing medical and rehabilitative care to Ontario turtles.
 Once healed these turtles are released back into their natural habitat where they can continue to reproduce for many decades.

 In 2009, we admitted a total of 50-80 turtles per year.
 This number has climbed steadily as people across the province learn about the work we do and the importance of turtles to their ecosystems.
-The admission numbers have steadily climbed, and 2017 saw 920 admitted turtles!
+The admission numbers have steadily climbed, and 2017 saw 920 admitted turtles, in 2018 the number was 938, and in 2019 we saw a record number of 1498 admissions.
+In 2020, despite pandemic restrictions, a cool spring, and an excessively hot summer, admissions were still over 1,000 cases.

 The centre operates under the leadership of Executive Director Dr. Sue Carstairs, Medical Director for the Turtle Hospital.
-The centre is supported by a province-wide network of local veterinarians, private clinics, and other wildlife centres who perform admissions and emergency care.
-Visit the Turtle Drop-off page for a list of drop-off locations and more information about what to do if you find an injured turtle.
+OTCC is supported by a province-wide network of veterinarians, private clinics, and other wildlife centres who help to get the turtles immediate care while transport is being arranged to OTCC.
+These veterinarians receive any needed training, and ongoing support from Dr. Carstairs, and they act as First Responders if finders are unable to transport the turtles directly to us.
+Visit the Turtle Drop-off page for more information about what to do if you find an injured turtle.

-We have saw 920 cases in 2017 – that’s 920 turtles brought to our hospital for care, with thanks to good Samaritans across the province.
+Most of the turtles are brought to our hospital with thanks to Good Samaritans from across the province, with help from our Turtle Taxi Volunteers, that number over 800!
 These turtles come from across their home range in Ontario.
 Southern Ontario is THE place for turtles in Canada, with a higher concentration and number of species than anywhere else in Canada.

 The majority of cases brought to the hospital are turtles that have been injured on our roads.
 You can’t go more than 1.5 km in southern Ontario without running into a road.
 Since our turtles often cover many kilometers in search of mates, feeding grounds, preferred summer hang-outs, and nesting sites, they invariably encounter roads in their travels.
 Both male and female turtles are actively crossing land, during the spring months.
 In fact, we see about 50% males and 50% females.
 Males tend to move earlier than females, and we see them out early spring and throughout the summer.
 Females tend to have a large peak in admissions during the peak nesting time in June.

-The figure to the right shows our admissions for 2017, from across the turtle’s home range in Ontario.
+The figure above shows our admissions for 2017, from across the turtles’ home range in Ontario.

 The injuries we see vary greatly but are generally very rewarding to treat since turtles have incredible resilience and their healing ability is probably better than any other species.
 It takes a dedicated team of professionals in the hospital, and a lot of time, but the results can be astounding.